Flight nurse

-A flight nurse is a registered nurse who specialises in the field of providing comprehensive pre-hospital, emergency critical care, and hospital care to a vast scope of patients.
-The care of these patients is generally during aeromedical evacuation or rescue operations aboard helicopters, propeller aircraft or jet aircraft.
-On board a rescue aircraft you would find a flight nurse accompanied by flight medics and respiratory practitioners, as well as the option of a flight physician for comprehensive emergency and critical transport teams.
-The inclusion of a flight physician is more commonly seen in pediatric and neonatal transport teams.
+A flight nurse is a registered nurse specializing in the field of providing comprehensive pre-hospital, emergency critical care, and hospital care to a vast scope of patients.
+The care of these patients is generally provided during aeromedical evacuation or rescue operations aboard helicopters, propeller aircraft, or jet aircraft.
+On board a rescue aircraft, is a flight nurse, accompanied by flight medics and respiratory practitioners, as well as the option of a flight physician for comprehensive emergency and critical transport teams.
+The inclusion of a flight physician is more common in pediatric and neonatal transport teams.

 A critical care flight nurse must be able to deal with all age groups with broad critical emergencies.
-With no physicians on site the nurses scope of practice is expanded.
+With no physicians on site, the nurses scope of practice is expanded.
 The critical care experience is transferred over to a flight nurse with impacting factors such as altitude and changes in pressure, gravitational forces, and weather (Mazur, R., 2018).
-Some patients may experience exacerbation because of factors related to the cabin environment including hypoxia, limited mobility, gas expansion, and risk of injury related to turbulence and resources with definitive care are limited (Rotta, A. T., 2020).
+Some patients may experience exacerbations because of factors related to the cabin environment, including hypoxia, limited mobility, gas expansion, and the risk of injury related to turbulence.
+Resources for definitive care are limited (Rotta, A. T., 2020).
 Aeromedical evacuation crews coordinate with other organizations to plan for the safe and timely care and evacuation of patients.
 Crews must be prepared for patients with trauma and mental health illnesses (An, 2018).

 Roles and duties

-A flight nurse is required to complete a copious amount of duties each and every call out.
-Listed below is a comprehensive list of these duties and responsibilities:
+Here are the duties and responsibilities of a flight nurse: